 This is what a true astrologer can do.

 As for us, we will add only a small annotation: let us see the speculum of Predappio positions (Fig. 22b: the software used is Solfire).
+This chart is emblematic.

 For clarity we have placed a little black cube alongside the two data relating to the position of the Sun and Saturn.
 It is evident (Fig. 22a) that the life-giving star is the Sun.
 When this Sun will cross the conjunction Mars-Saturn, life will be supposedly cut off.
 Here is the calculation: 128 - 66 = 62 then 62 + 1883 (year of birth) = 1945 (year of death).